 a) For MSR:

-- using E-TM1.1 as defined in clause 4.12.2, with 5 MHz channel bandwidth, at a centre frequency offset according to the conditions in table 6.8.5.1.1-1, but exclude interfering frequencies that are outside of the allocated downlink operating band or interfering frequencies that are not completely within the sub-block gap or within the Inter RF Bandwidth gap.
+- for general co-location using E-TM1.1 as defined in clause 4.12.2, with 5 MHz channel bandwidth, at a centre frequency offset according to the conditions in table 6.8.5.1.1-1, but exclude interfering frequencies that are outside of the allocated downlink operating band or interfering frequencies that are not completely within the sub-block gap or within the Inter RF Bandwidth gap.

+- for additional co-location (BC1 and BC2) using CW signal with a frequency offset according to the conditions in table 6.8.5.1.2-1, but exclude interfering frequencies that are outside of the allocated downlink operating band or interfering frequencies that are not completely within the sub-block gap or within the Inter RF Bandwidth gap.

+- for additional co-location (BC3) using the UTRA TDD signal according to Table 6.38A in TS 25.142 [11] at a centre frequency offset according to the conditions the in table 6.8.5.1.3-1, but exclude interfering frequencies that are outside of the allocated downlink operating band or interfering frequencies that are not completely within the sub-block gap or within the Inter RF Bandwidth gap.

 b) For UTRA FDD: